sveltejs/svelte/site/content/blog/2021-03-18-sveltekit-beta.md

 My day job is at the New York Times, where I've spent much of the last twelve months working on our [coronavirus tracker](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
 It uses a customised version of the workflow that powers the majority of graphics at the Times, which isn't designed for large multi-page projects.
 When we decided late last year to create pages for each of the ~3,000 counties in the US, we quickly realised we would need to completely rearchitect the project.

-Even though it was far from ready, SvelteKit was the only framework that matched our esoteric requirements (anyone who has worked in a newsroom and done battle with their CMS will know what I'm talking about).
+Even though it was far from ready, SvelteKit was the only framework that matched our esoteric requirements.
+(Anyone who has worked in a newsroom and done battle with their CMS will know what I'm talking about.)
 Today it powers our [county risk pages](https://www.nytimes.com/interactive/2021/us/tom-green-texas-covid-cases.html) and we're in the process of migrating existing pages to the SvelteKit app.

 <aside><p>I am eternally grateful for my coworkers' forbearance.</p></aside>